 - Crystal Spires and Togas: Similar to Quel'Thalas or Dalaran, with a more technologically advanced vibe.
 Added Emphasis on crystal.

 - Cute Monster Girl: While male draenei aren't exactly ugly, they still have a much more pronounced non-human design, while their female counterparts look like gorgeous blue women with horns, hooves and a small tail.

 - Expy: They seem suspiciously similar to the Overlords from Childhood's End, being aliens who look like large demons but are good.

 - Fantastic Racism: Many of them tend to look down on Shamans, seeing their worship and bonds with the Elemental Spirits as anathema to the Light.

 - Gentle Giant: Not quite on the Taurens' level, but the average draenei still towers a human, and they are definitely noble and peaceful overall.

-- Good Is Not Soft: The Draenei have spent so long running from the Legion and are so world-weary from losing home after home that they can be dissonantly violent and are capable of shocking brutality and mercilessness when they choose to stop running and fight.
-This is especially evident with the AU Draenei on Draenor, who are still strong and numerous rather than a dying society of desperate survivors and actively push back against the Iron Horde, leaving mountains of Orc corpses in their wake.
+- Good Is Not Soft: The draenei have spent so long running from the Legion and are so world-weary from losing home after home that they can be dissonantly violent and are capable of shocking brutality and mercilessness when they choose to stop running and fight.
+This is especially evident with the draenei on the alternate Draenor, who are still strong and numerous rather than a dying society of desperate survivors and actively pushing back against the Iron Horde, leaving mountains of orc corpses in their wake.